Man accidentally sends passport into airport baggage conveyor belt: 'One of the stupidest things I've ever done'

 The passport is eventually retrieved after almost an hour and airport staff verify it before returning it to him, with his boarding pass still intact.

-In the clip, he thanks the staff for helping him and allowing him to continue his trip to Shenyang, which he says cost $5,000.
+In the clip, he thanks the staff for their help, which allowed him to continue his trip to Shenyang.
+He also visited Changbai Mountain and Harbin, and the overall cost of the trip came to $5,000.

 "I swear to God, I'm not making this up," walkerkensg said.